The 2 most dangerous moments of domestic violence calls

 The second most dangerous time for officers on a domestic violence call is during the arrest.

-Chronic abusers are able to persuade those around them into believing they are wonderful individuals, while successfully hiding their dark side.
-So skilled are these schmoozers, they often lull officers with their compliance and cooperation into believing one of two things that are totally false.
+Chronic abusers can persuade those around them into believing they are wonderful individuals, while successfully hiding their dark side.
+So skilled are these schmoozers, they often lull officers with their compliance and cooperation into believing one of two false things.

 They will convince officers either they are the victims or that the arrest will be made without incident.

-The last words ever heard by officers may be, “Certainly, officer.
+The last words ever heard by officers could be, “Certainly, officer.
 Let me just get my coat.”

 When it comes to making an arrest, you need to control the suspect’s movements both verbally and physically.
 Remember, you are on their turf, so they know where their weapons are and you don’t.